Why Your Cleaning Team Can See Your Revenue (And How to Fix It)

 Full access to everything: bookings, calendar, settings, billing, team management, connections, and financial data.
 The owner can see revenue, manage subscriptions, invite team members, and configure integrations.

-There’s only one owner per organisation.
-This is the person who’s accountable for the business.
+There's always at least one owner per organisation.
+This is the person who's accountable for the business — and inviting, removing, or changing the role of team members is owner-only.

 Manager

-Everything the owner can see and do, except billing and subscription management.
+Everything the owner can see and do, except billing and team management.
 Managers can:

 Managers are your co-hosts, property managers, and operational leads.
-They run the day-to-day without access to your Stripe billing, plan details, or payment methods.
+They run the day-to-day without access to your Stripe billing, plan details, payment methods — or the ability to add and remove team members, which stays with owners.

 Staff

-Read-only access, scoped to specific resources.
-Staff can:
+Operational access, scoped to specific resources.
+By default staff can:

-Staff cannot see booking values, guest contact details, revenue reports, or any financial information.
+Staff don't see booking values, guest contact details, revenue reports, or any financial information unless you explicitly grant it.
 They see the operational data they need — arrivals, departures, cleaning schedules — and nothing else.

 How it works in practice